A posteriori error estimates for fully coupled McKean-Vlasov forward-backward SDEs: Numerical experiments

 where $x_0, T, c_{\alpha}, \sigma, c_x , \bar{h}>0$ are some given constants and $W=(W_t)_{t\in [0,T]}$ is a one-dimensional Brownian motion.
 This equation arises from applying the Pontryagin approach to a linear-quadratic mean field game, in which the representative agent interacts with the law of the control instead of the law of their state.
 Such a model has been used in studying optimal execution problems for high frequency trading, where $\bar{h}$ represents the impact of a trading strategy on the market price and $c_\a$ represents the cost of trading (see Section 4.4.2 of \cite{andrea2019} for interpretations of the remaining parameters).
-One can easily check by using Young's inequality that if the parameters in \eqref{eq:fbsde_lq} satisfy the relation that $-c_x+\bar{h}^2/(4c_\a)<0$, then \eqref{eq:fbsde_lq} satisfies (H.\ref{assum:fbsde_discrete_exp}) with $G=1$, $\a=c_g$, $\b_1=0$ and $\b_2=c_x-\bar{h}^2/(4c_\a)$ in (H.\ref{assum:fbsde_discrete_exp}\ref{item:monotone_exp}).
+One can easily check by using Young's inequality that if the parameters in \eqref{eq:fbsde_lq} satisfy the relation that $-c_x+\bar{h}^2/(4c_\a)<0$, then \eqref{eq:fbsde_lq} satisfies (H.\ref{assum:fbsde_discrete_exp}) with $G=1$, $\a=c_g$, $\b_1=0$ and $\b_2=c_x-\bar{h}^2/(4c_\a)$ in (H.\ref{assum:fbsde_discrete_exp}\ref{item:monotone_exp}). { The condition (H.\ref{assum:time_reg}) is clearly satisfied as all coefficients are constant in the time variable.}

 The linearity of the equation implies that the decoupling field of the process $Y$ is affine, in the sense that there exist deterministic functions $(\eta_t)_{0 \leq t \leq T}$ and $(\xi_t)_{0 \leq t \leq T}$ such that $Y_t = \eta_t X_t + \xi_t$ for all $t\in [0,T]$.
 Choosing this ansatz for the decoupling field of $Y$ and solving a system of ODEs for $\mathbb{E}[X_t]$ and $\mathbb{E}[Y_t]$ (see pages 310--312 in \cite{carmona2018a} for details on these computations), we can obtain for all $t\in [0,T]$ that